oracle/opengrok/OpenGrok-Groupings.md

 ```

 Configuration is provided in the read only configuration (`-R` parameter for the opengrok.jar or
-`READ_XML_CONFIGURATION` variable in the OpenGrok script).
+`OPENGROK_READ_XML_CONFIGURATION` variable in the OpenGrok script).
 This configuration is merged with the
 instance configuration in `/var/opengrok/etc/configuration.xml` (default) so the groups are available
 for the webapp.

 **NOTE:**
 There is no other way to persistently provide the group configuration than using
-`READ_XML_CONFIGURATION` variable for each run of the indexer.
+`OPENGROK_READ_XML_CONFIGURATION` variable for each run of the indexer.
 If you run the indexer
 without the read only configuration, your groups will vanish from the `configuration.xml`.
 For more information see [#1065](https://github.com/OpenGrok/OpenGrok/issues/1065).
+More about this process how the get the persistent group configuration is in the [Advanced Configuration](https://github.com/OpenGrok/OpenGrok/wiki/OpenGrok-Advanced-Configuration)

 ## Display